 The alleys at the SE corner of Hollywood Boulevard and Cahuenga are certainly the most historically significant silent film locations in town.
 The yellow arrow above marks the alley entrance from which Buster Keaton grabs a passing car one-handed in Cops (1922).
 But the back of the same alley portrayed the employee entrance of the De Vore Department Store (red box above), where Harold Lloyd’s character works in Safety Last!
 (1923).
 I explain how Harold filmed the hanging-from-the-clock stunt in Safety Last! at this post, and how Cosmos Street, the alley connected to the alley shown here, also appears in Safety Last! and Cops at this post.
 But we’ll focus now on how two of the most iconic silent film comedies were filmed at the same spot.
+[Note: in a later post I show that Charlie Chaplin also filmed scenes from The Kid (1921) here - three masterpieces at the same spot you can still visit today.]

 To begin, in Safety Last! go-getter Harold always arrives early for work, but finds himself, after a moment’s distraction, locked in the back of a laundry wagon, with a deaf teamster at the wheel unable to hear Harold’s cries for help.
 As shown above, the wagon turns south from the “Cops” alley onto Cosmo Street.
 The Markham building to the left has been re-modeled over the years (in fact the upper floor has been removed), but the Palmer Building at back (once home to the Hollywood Daily Citizen newspaper) confirms the location.